IlluminusLimited/pgdice/README.md

 #### Validating everything is still working

-If you've got background jobs creating and dropping tables you're going to want to ensure they are actually doing their jobs correctly.
+If you've got background jobs creating and dropping tables you're going to want to ensure they are actually working correctly.

 To validate that your expected number of tables exist, you can run:
 ```ruby